 The AE has designed a programme for Building Bridges 2019 that will focus on exciting topics in fields ranging from science and technology to the humanities and social sciences, as well as on the current challenges of research and academia as a whole.
 Sessions will be structured as follows:

-Friday, October 25th (all day): Participants are encouraged to sign up for the traditional post-conference field trip.
-This year we will travel south by coach bus to the walled ducal city of Montblanc, which was an important trading centre in medieval times, as reflected in its many Gothic architectural gems.
-Close to the Prades mountain range, the area is home to many geological sites of interest dating from the Triassic period.
-The outing will include lunch featuring Catalan cuisine and a tasting of wines and olive oils; the excursion will also explore popular legends and landmarks.
-(Cost, 75€, is not included in the Conference fees.
-It is an optional item to sign up during the on-line registration process.)
+Participants are encouraged to sign up for the traditional post-conference field trip.
+This year we will travel southwest by coach bus to the walled ducal city of Montblanc, an important trading centre in medieval times; this is reflected in its many Gothic architectural gems, and also its Jewish Quarter (call), which was well-known in the Middle Ages all over the Iberian Peninsula.
+Close to the Prades mountain range, the area is home to many geological sites.
+The outing includes a traditional Catalan lunch, as well as a tour of the 12th-century Cistercian monastery of Poblet.
+(For the field trip, a separate fee of 75€ should be included during online conference registration; additional spots have just been added.)

 On-line registration, scientific programme updates and logistical details are available on-line at http://buildingbridges-acadeuro.org/, with registration ending on October 10th.
 Logistic organisation, registration and payment are again being handled by the local agency Manners SL.
 The Organising Committee is looking forward to seeing you in Barcelona this October!